Tips On Finding The Perfect Specialized Lubricants

 If you're looking at oil, the first thing you need to look at is the viscosity (thickness).
 Once you've found a viscosity that's right for your equipment, you can move onto other factors -- like, for instance, whether or not it's biodegradable.

 When it comes to grease, viscosity (aka NLGI) is also the first thing you need to look at.
-From there, though, you can look for other options -- like whether or not it's weatherproof, or whether or not it contains ingredients that enable it to withstand higher temperatures.
-For example, Schaeffer adds copper and graphite to some of its grease so that it can handle very hot temperatures.
+From there, though, you can look for other options -- like whether or not it's shear stable, water resistant, waterproof, has the proper tackiness, or whether or not it contains ingredients that enable it to withstand higher temperatures.
+For example, Schaeffer adds copper and graphite to some of its grease so that it can handle very extreme temperatures.

 We touched on additives briefly with the Schaeffer grease example in Tip #1, but additives are so important that they require some more in-depth discussion.
 After all, they can dramatically change a lubricant's texture and effectiveness!

 For example, depending on which polymer is used, grease can become thicker, thinner, or water-resistant.
-Certain gear oil additives can make it safe to use on industrial food equipment, while other additives can minimize dust's impact on your mining equipment.
-Or, if you've got certain additives in your hydraulic oil, they can remove the varnish so that it doesn't get caught in your logging equipment.
+Certain additives can make it safe to use on industrial food equipment, while other additives can minimize dust's impact on your mining equipment.
+Or, if you've got certain additives in your hydraulic oil, they can remove the varnish so that it keeps the hydraulic system clean in your logging equipment.

 There is no such thing as a one-size-fits-all additive!
 Instead, you'll have to think about what kind of work you're doing and what kind of circumstances you're doing it in.

-Some types of Schaeffer grease can sit on your shelf for 4 years and still be just as effective as the day you bought them.
+Some types of Schaeffer grease can sit on your shelf for up to 4 years and still be just as effective as the day you bought them.
 Others, however, aren't quite as "shelf-friendly".
+That drum of oil sitting out in the barn covered in dust and cobwebs probably is too old to use.
 Before you buy any type of specialized lubricant, figure out how much you'll use in a week, a month, or a year, and then figure out if you'll actually be able to use all of it before it starts to lose its punch.
 After all, those big, industrial-sized containers of lubricant don't do you any good if you throw half of the contents away!

 It's one thing to say that a particular type of biodegradable hydraulic oil works in extreme temperatures, but it's a whole other thing to actually read the fine print and double-check that it will be able to withstand the high temperatures at your job site.